Don’t forget, to save energy your computer and any peripheral devices, such as printers and scanners, should be switched off overnight.

 Freecycle giving and receiving stuff for free in your local neighbourhood.

 The rapid growth of internet use and the cloud has produced electricity demand that is expected to rise by 60% or more by 2020.
-Worryingly, the internet’s growing energy footprint has thus far been mostly concentrated in places where energy is the dirtiest i.e. produced from fossil fuels.
+Worryingly, the internet’s growing energy footprint is mostly concentrated in places where energy is the dirtiest i.e. produced from fossil fuels.

 Mike Berners-Lee (author of ‘The carbon footprint of everything’) explains that, even before you turn it on, a new iMac has the same carbon footprint as flying from Glasgow to Madrid and back, that’s 720kg of greenhouse gases.
 Think before you buy a new machine!!